 When to use authentication contexts (and when not to)

-Authentication contexts are the right tool when parts of an application need a higher bar than the application overall.
+Authentication contexts are the right tool when parts of an application need a higher assurance than the application overall.
 Common patterns we recommend:

 - PIM role activation.
 Bind a context to a CA policy requiring FIDO2 every time, and admins must produce a fresh phishing-resistant authentication at the moment they activate a privileged role.
 Token theft from a Windows-Hello-signed-in machine doesn't help an attacker.
 The highest-leverage configuration we recommend on most engagements.